 What does it mean to be an Anglican in Australia?

 In the first term, students explore Anglican Christian worship with a particular focus on belief, faith and the idea of God.
-We also provide a historical context of how the Church has developed over two centuries.
+Other denominations are also examined to help contextualise the historical development of the Church over two centuries.